 Study for a creative writing qualification and enjoy the expertise of our world-leading Centre for Anatomy and Human Identification.
 Our experts are leading authorities in their field.

-You will get access to authoritative advice on how forensic scientists, police and the law work in the real world.
-Offering you an opportunity to learn about the forensic expert in a criminal court of law.
+You will get access to authoritative advice on how forensic scientists, police and the law work in the real world, offering you an opportunity to learn about the forensic expert in a criminal court of law.

 You will delve into the fascinating history of forensic investigation, from its beginnings in the nineteenth century right up to the present.

 Your creative writing classes are delivered by experienced staff who will immerse you in the strong writing community in Dundee.
-Giving you the opportunity to meet acclaimed authors and publishers from around the UK and beyond.

 You will learn how to